MeEverly/DNA-Invasion-Protocol/README.md

 - `DR_Script.R`: Main analysis script
 - `README.md`: Project overview
 - `LICENSE`: License for usage and distribution

+## Beginner-Friendly
+This script is designed to be accessible to users who are new to R. It includes extensive comments explaining the functions of most lines, with clear indications of where to modify the code for your own data.

 ## Requirements
 - R version >= 4.x